Language

 SEQUENCE

-In a sequence of courses with a single title and course description, the complete number of the sequence must be repeated.
+In a sequence of courses with a single title and course description, repeat the complete number of the sequence.

 CAPITALIZATION

 Capitalize a course’s official designation, but do not italicize.
-Enclose the description of the course in quotes if it differs from the official designation.
+Enclose the description in quotes if it differs from the official designation.

 Degrees and Affiliations